Chart Color Schemes

 An assessment of population growth drivers in Kingsbury reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Kingsbury's population was around 12,544 as of November 2025.
-This reflected an increase of 2,136 people, a 20.5% rise from the 2021 Census figure of 10,408.
-The change was inferred from ABS's estimated resident population of 12,508 in June 2024 and 37 validated new addresses since the Census date.
-This resulted in a density ratio of 1,392 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Kingsbury's growth exceeded both national (8.9%) and state averages since the 2021 census.
+This reflected an increase of 2,136 people since the 2021 Census, which reported a population of 10,408.
+The change was inferred from the estimated resident population of 12,508 in June 2024 and an additional 37 validated new addresses since the Census date.
+This resulted in a density ratio of 1,392 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Kingsbury's growth of 20.5% since the 2021 census exceeded both the national average (8.9%) and state averages, marking it as a growth leader in the region.
 Overseas migration was the primary driver of population gains during recent periods.

 AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch used VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group were applied across all areas for the years 2032 to 2041.
-By 2041, Kingsbury is projected to grow by 8,292 persons, a 65.8% increase over the 17-year period.
+For areas not covered by this data, AreaSearch utilised the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Considering these projected demographic shifts, exceptional growth is predicted over the period, with the area expected to expand by 8,292 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 65.8% in total over the 17 years.

 Frequently Asked Questions - Population